Chinese sleeper: Behaviour

 The Chinese sleeper is an adaptable species and is tolerant of widely different conditions.
 It feeds on insects and their larvae, small crustaceans, and fish fry.
 It spawns in warm shallows among vegetation and the male guards the eggs.

 Economic importance

-This species is of minor importance to local commercial fisheries and has potential as an aquarium fish.
-However, introduced populations are of concern as they could become detrimental to the local fauna due to its predatory nature and voracious appetite.
+This species is of minor importance to local commercial fisheries and has the potential as an aquarium fish.
+However, introduced populations are of concern as they could become detrimental to the local fauna due to their predatory nature and voracious appetite.